 Choose a boulder and sit awhile, close your eyes and let the rainforest envelope you.
 Listen, can you hear cicadas?
 Forest birds?
 What else?

 On your way back, return via the smooth-surfaced Lower river track.
 If you’ve packed lunch or snacks, now is the time to find your perfect picnic spot in the shade, with views of cool waters and tumbled boulders.
 Sharp-eyed kids might spot one of the Boyd’s forest dragons that cling, immobile, to the sides of tree trunks along the river’s edge.
 Despite (or perhaps because of) their bright colours and unusual textures, they have the perfect camouflage!

 A word of caution: Centre staff advise about daily conditions of the river and whether it is safe to swim.
 While the river looks inviting, especially on a hot day, looks can be deceptive.
 Strong currents run below the calm surface, submerged objects can entrap swimmers, and conditions can change rapidly.
 Even if other people are swimming, don’t assume it’s safe—always heed the advice of the centre staff!

 Connect with Yalanji culture

-Deepen your Mossman Gorge experience by booking into a Dreamtime Gorge Walk.
-From your Yalanji guide learn first-hand about the local Kuku Yalanji people, and how they lived in this rainforest as you explore the rainforest tracks.
-Take part in a smoking ceremony and learn about Dreamtime stories.
+Deepen your Mossman Gorge experience by booking into one of the Ngadiku Dreamtime Walks.
+From your Kuku Yalanji guide learn first-hand about the local Kuku Yalanji people, and how they lived in this rainforest as you explore the rainforest tracks.
+Take part in a Smoking Ceremony and learn about Dreamtime stories.
 The kids will be enthralled to find out which plants can heal, which ones are poisonous, and how to make bush soap!
 They can try their hand at making ochre paint and learn how paint markings indicate different family groups.
 Tours depart several times each day and take about 1.5 hours.

 Make Mossman a must-do!